What is the purpose of this privacy notice and to whom does it apply?

 Information about criminal convictions

 Judgments published on our website are published in accordance with our Judgment Publication Policy, or on request, with details of sanctions applied to solicitors, recognised bodies, registered European and foreign lawyers, and their employees.
-Recordings of court proceedings (unless in private) are available on request (and payment of a fee).
+Recordings of court proceedings (unless in private) are available on request.

 We may only use information relating to criminal convictions where the law allows us to do so.
 This will usually be where such processing is necessary to carry out our obligations and provided we do so in line with our data protection policy and related policies.